 - In Paladin, on the top ribbon, select the Invoice/Quote module.

-- On the top of the line item, check Def.
+- On the top left of the line item, check Def.

 - Scan the defective item.
 In the Quantity box, -1 will appear.